syakirharis25/ASP.NET-Core/README.md

 How to set default page asp.net [duplicate] by Stack Overflow : https://stackoverflow.com/questions/18002744/how-to-set-default-page-asp-net  <br />
 How Do You Access the `applicationUrl` Property Found in launchSettings.json from Asp.NET Core 3.1 Startup class? : https://stackoverflow.com/questions/59398439/how-do-you-access-the-applicationurl-property-found-in-launchsettings-json-fro <br />
 Passing Arguments to an ASP .NET Page by Stack Overflow : https://stackoverflow.com/questions/10659199/passing-arguments-to-an-asp-net-page <br />
+Can anyone explain CreatedAtRoute() to me? by Stack Overflow : https://stackoverflow.com/questions/25045604/can-anyone-explain-createdatroute-to-me <br />

 **_ASP.NET questions and answers by Microsoft_** <br />
 How to get parameter in url ( by C# for .net) : https://forums.asp.net/t/1072321.aspx?How+to+get+parameter+in+url+by+C+for+net+ <br />